openservicebrokerapi/servicebroker/spec.md

 cause Platforms to serialize multiple binding creation requests when they are directed at the same Service Instance if concurrent updates are not supported.

-## Polling Last Operation
+## Polling Last Operation for Service Instances

 When a Service Broker returns status code `202 Accepted` for [Provision](#provisioning), [Update](#updating-a-service-instance), or [Deprovision](#deprovisioning), the Platform will begin polling the `/v2/service_instances/:instance_id/last_operation` endpoint to obtain the state of the last requested operation.
-The Service Broker response MUST contain the field `state` and MAY contain the field `description`.

-Valid values for `state` are `in progress`, `succeeded`, and `failed`.
-The Platform will poll the `last_operation` endpoint as long as the Service Broker returns `"state": "in progress"`.
-Returning `"state": "succeeded"` or `"state":
-"failed"` will cause the Platform to cease polling.
-The value provided for `description` will be passed through to the Platform API client and can be used to provide additional detail for users about the progress of the operation.
+Returning `"state": "succeeded"` or `"state": "failed"` will cause the Platform to cease polling.

 ### Request